Physics-50/Module-3/docs/weak2.md

 The kit you received includes diffraction gratings with two different spacings.

-When collecting data this week we would like you to take into consideration the sources of uncertainty just discussed and do your best to minimize uncertainty and randomize systemtic error.
+When collecting data this week we would like you to take into consideration the sources of uncertainty just discussed and do your best to minimize uncertainty and randomize systematic error.

 We expect you to collect data this week with the two different spacings of diffraction grating that were provided and compare the results.